OttieOtter

 The Cog Railway stopped for about 40 minutes at the top of Pikes Peak.
 We had that much time to go to the restroom, buy hot chocolate and a famous donut from the cafe, and take pictures of the spectacular views from the summit.
 As promised, the train conductor rang the bell, signaling an on-time departure, and we were back aboard and down the mountain in about an hour.

 The journey to the top of Pikes Peak made us hungry and thirsty.
 We ate lunch at the Colorado Mountain Brewery and sampled the 7258 Blonde Ale and the OLE 59ER Amber Ale.
 Both were quite delicious and refreshing.
-I spotted a fly fishing outfitter across the street and planned to pay them a visit before we left Colorado Springs.
+I spotted a fly fishing outfitter across the street and planned a visit before we left Colorado Springs.

 Tuesday